ryuujiryu/pokespeedpower/README.md

 ## Credits

-I would like to give credits to Slawter666 for their original costumes system that inspires me for doing this.
-And also SDH for his commit that simplify the player states system.
+- Slawter666, for their original costumes system that inspires me for doing this.
+- SDH for his commit that simplify the player states system and thus helps makes the process of creating this much easier.
+- RavePossum for helping me with my silly mistakes that causes bugs and bringing ideas.